psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 # The Huddersfield Luddites

-In contrast to the stocking and lace-making trades of Nottinghamshire and Derbyshire, wool and the cloth-making trading was dominated the West Yorkshire town of Huddersfield, on the eastern edge of the Pennines.
+Whilst the stocking and lace-making trades of the industrialising Midlands and the North were centered around Nottinghamshire and Derbyshire, wool and the cloth-making trading was dominated the West Yorkshire town of Huddersfield, on the eastern edge of the Pennines.

 The traditional process for producing woollen cloth had been to raise the nap on the freshly woven cloth using teasels, and then cut the fuzz from the cloth, leaving it smoother, using large shears that could weight 40*lbs.* (20 kilograms) or more.